2024 in American public domain: Literature

 The House at Pooh Corner by A. A. Milne, introducing the character Tigger, entered the public domain in the United States in 2024, as did Peter Pan; or, the Boy Who Wouldn't Grow Up by J. M. Barrie.
 The original German language publications of The Threepenny Opera by Bertolt Brecht, All Quiet on the Western Front by Erich Maria Remarque, and Urformen der Kunst by Karl Blossfeldt also entered the public domain in the United States.
 However, the English-language translations of Remarque's novel and Brecht's play would remain copyrighted until 2025 and 2029, respectively.

 Additional notable literary works that entered the American public domain in 2024 include, among other books, Lady Chatterley's Lover by D. H. Lawrence, Orlando by Virginia Woolf, Dark Princess by W.E.B.
-Du Bois, Home to Harlem by Claude McKay, The Well of Loneliness by Radclyffe Hall, Millions of Cats by Wanda Gág (the oldest American picture book still in print), Decline and Fall by Evelyn Waugh, The Mystery of the Blue Train by Agatha Christie, West-Running Brook by Robert Frost, The Front Page by Ben Hecht and Charles MacArthur, Tarzan, Lord of the Jungle by Edgar Rice Burroughs, Coming of Age in Samoa by Margaret Mead, The Unpleasantness at the Bellona Club by Dorothy L. Sayers, Point Counter Point by Aldous Huxley, The Trumpeter of Krakow by Eric P. Kelly, Last Post by Ford Madox Ford, The Tower by W. B. Yeats, Mr. Blettsworthy on Rampole Island by H. G. Wells, Nadja by André Breton, Memoirs of a Fox-Hunting Man by Siegfried Sassoon, Gypsy Ballads by Federico García Lorca, and the original editions of The Missing Chums, Hunting for Hidden Gold, and The Shore Road Mystery from The Hardy Boys series by pseudonymous author Franklin W. Dixon.
+Du Bois, Home to Harlem by Claude McKay, The Well of Loneliness by Radclyffe Hall, Millions of Cats by Wanda Gág (the oldest American picture book still in print), Decline and Fall by Evelyn Waugh, The Mystery of the Blue Train by Agatha Christie, West-Running Brook by Robert Frost, The Front Page by Ben Hecht and Charles MacArthur, Tarzan, Lord of the Jungle by Edgar Rice Burroughs, Coming of Age in Samoa by Margaret Mead, The Unpleasantness at the Bellona Club by Dorothy L. Sayers, Point Counter Point by Aldous Huxley, Meet the Tiger by Leslie Charteris introducing "The Saint" (Simon Templar), The Trumpeter of Krakow by Eric P. Kelly, Last Post by Ford Madox Ford, The Tower by W. B. Yeats, Mr. Blettsworthy on Rampole Island by H. G. Wells, Nadja by André Breton, Memoirs of a Fox-Hunting Man by Siegfried Sassoon, Gypsy Ballads by Federico García Lorca, the Argentine comic strip Las Aventuras de Don Gil Contento by Dante Quinterno introducing the character Patoruzú, and the original editions of The Missing Chums, Hunting for Hidden Gold, and The Shore Road Mystery from The Hardy Boys series by pseudonymous author Franklin W. Dixon.